 MP Tracey Crouch called for the roll-out of smart motorways to be halted amid concerns that the replacement of the hard shoulder posed safety concerns for drivers and breakdown services.

 The Police also disagree with the system as the force has complained that there is nowhere to pull over reckless drivers.
 With no hard shoulder, officers are forced to drive for ‘miles and miles’ before apprehending culprits.
 Emergency services also state that the time taken to get to the scene of an accident is now considerably longer as they have to battle through stationary traffic when they would, in the past, have been able to use the hard shoulder.

 Sally Jacobs lost her husband on a section of smart motorway when he was crushed getting out of his car.
 She told the BBC that it took the emergency services one-hour to get to the scene because there was no hard-shoulder to enable them access the scene quickly.

 PC Stuart King, Motorway Police, said that “[they] have to force [their] way through the small gap between lorries and cars whereas before [they] would use the hard-shoulder to get there much quicker, no we’re” in the even of an accident.

 Work that involves driving is reported to be high risk.
 The transport and storage industry is one of the most high-risk industries in the UK.
 Inevitably, workers that drive for a living are at higher risk of being involved in a road accident and moving vehicles if one of the biggest hazards related to work fatalities.

-Highways England – smart motorways advice
+National Highways – smart motorways advice